 It is the shared responsibility of the school and the home to assist students to develop desirable habits of punctuality and attendance.
 Students are expected to attend school regularly in compliance with the law for compulsory attendance.
+WI state law (118.15) states that a child may not be excused for more than 10 days in a school year.
 Absences are sometimes necessary due to illness, death in the family, a doctor or dental appointment or whenever the principal considers that exemption from attendance is in the best interest of the pupil.
 Such absences must be recorded in the legal attendance records.
 Examples of unexcused absences are: working, babysitting, oversleeping or running late.
+Missing school due to participation in sporting events or other extra-curricular activities should be avoided as much as possible.